Dalkeith

-Dalkeith (/dælˈkiːθ/ dal-KEETH-'; Dail Cheith, /gd/) is a town in Midlothian, Scotland, on the River Esk.
+Dalkeith (/dælˈkiːθ/ dal-KEETH-'; Dail Cheith, /gd/) is a historic market town in Midlothian, Scotland, on the River Esk.
 It was granted a burgh of barony in 1401 and a burgh of regality in 1541.
 The settlement of Dalkeith grew southwestwards from its 12th-century castle (now Dalkeith Palace).

-Dalkeith has a population of 12,342 people according to the 2011 census.
+It had a population of 15,146 in 2022.

 The town is divided into four distinct areas: Dalkeith proper with its town centre and historic core; Eskbank (considered to be the well-heeled neighbourhood of Dalkeith with many large Victorian and newer houses) to its west; Woodburn (primarily a working class council estate with pockets of new housing developments) to its east; and Newbattle (a semi-rural village with its abbey) to the south.

 Dalkeith is the main administrative centre for Midlothian.
 It is twinned with Jarnac, France.
 In 2004, Midlothian Council re-paved Jarnac Court in honour of Dalkeith and Jarnac's long standing link.
 On the north-eastern edge of Dalkeith at Woodburn is the Dalkeith Campus (completed 2003) – housing both Dalkeith High School and St David's Roman Catholic High School plus community leisure facilities.